Eamonbaloun/PC-Beginners-Guide/README.md

 # Beginner's Guide to Building a Gaming PC

 Hey!
-So you're new to building your own gaming PC?
-No worries—I’ve got you!
-This guide is made just for you.
-Building a PC might feel overwhelming at first, but trust me, with the right help, you'll have your dream gaming setup running in no time.
+So you're new to building your own gaming computer?
+Don't worry—I've got you!
+This guide is created specifically for you.
+Building a PC may seem daunting at first, but with the right assistance, you'll have your dream gaming setup operational in no time.

 ## Why Build Your Own Gaming PC?

-Building your own gaming PC isn’t just about saving money—it’s about getting more value and control.
-Unlike consoles, a custom PC lets you handpick parts to create graphics quality and performance levels consoles can’t match.
-With a powerful GPU, you’ll get smoother frame rates, higher resolutions, and features like ray tracing that make your games look next-level.
-And while consoles get outdated over time, a PC can be upgraded part by part, saving you money in the long run.

-But it’s not just about gaming!
-A gaming PC is a multitasking powerhouse—you can use it for video editing, graphic design, streaming, or anything else you throw at it.
-It’s the ultimate blend of work and play.
+Building your own gaming PC is a much better deal and gives you way more control.
+Unlike consoles, you get to pick every part yourself, letting you push graphics and performance far beyond what consoles can handle.
+A good PC gives you smoother frame rates, higher resolutions, and extras like ray tracing that make your games really pop.
+Sure, consoles share some of these features, but PCs almost always get them first.
+Plus, when you need more power, you can just upgrade a single part instead of replacing the whole system, which saves you money over time.
+And it’s not just about gaming!
+A gaming PC is a multitasking beast that can handle video editing, graphic design, streaming, and more.
+It’s the perfect solution for work and play.

-## What You'll Find in This Guide

-I’ll walk you through everything—from picking the right parts to putting it all together.

 ### Tips for Watching the Videos